arturvt/Angular-Swapi/libs/swapi/README.md

-# libs-swapi
+# swapi

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test libs-swapi` to execute the unit tests.
+Run `nx test swapi` to execute the unit tests.